tomwaddington/origin/docs/components/table.md

 ## Parent rows

-Used to demonstrate hierarchy within a table.
+Used to demonstrate hierarchy within dense tables by grouping a number of child rows under a parent row.

 {% example html %}
 <table class="Table">